 Where to sharpen your Japanese knife?

-If you do not sharpen yourself, we recommend that you drop off your knives in store to let us take care of them.
-You can also send us your knives by post via our postal option.
-We specialize in water stone sharpening, the traditional Japanese technique.
-We don't limit ourselves to Japanese blades, we sharpen all kitchen knives without discrimination.
-The deadlines for sharpening or repairing your knives vary according to the traffic and the scope of the task.
-Do not hesitate to contact us to make an appointment by email: info@staysharpmtl.com or by phone:
+If you don't sharpen your knives yourself, we recommend dropping them off in-store for us to take care of.
+You can also mail your knives to us using our mail-in option.
+We specialize in waterstone sharpening, the traditional Japanese technique.
+We don't limit ourselves to Japanese blades; we sharpen all kitchen knives without discrimination.
+The time it takes to sharpen or repair your knives varies depending on the customer base and the size of the job.
+Don't hesitate to contact us to schedule an appointment by email: info@staysharpmtl.com or by phone:

 Delivery